 August: Includes a picnic for returning cub scouts, kick-off for popcorn sales (i.e., Pack fundraiser), and scheduling for Join night at local elementary schools where Pack leadership hosts a meeting to introduce kids to cub scouting and invite them to join Pack 48.

-December: Popcorn sales awards are distributed and Pinewood Derby cars are distributed at the Pack meeting.
+December: Popcorn sales awards are distributed and Pinewood Derby cars are sent out to start the build process.

 January: Pinewood Derby work day is held to provide cub scouts to work on their cars with other scouts and leaders as well as obtain tips and tricks for building fast or design unique cars.
 The Pinewood Derby is held later in the month.

-February-March: Klondike Derby is held for the older scouts and the Webelos 1 and 2 cub scouts are invited to attend, Webelos 2 Arrow of Light ceremony is held at the Pack meeting, and a special Blue and Gold Banquet is held and hosted by the Webelos 2 cub scouts as they cross over to scouting.
-The cake auction (i.e., Pack Fundraiser) is held during the Blue and Gold Banquet.
+February-March: Klondike Derby is held for the older scouts and the older cub scouts are invited to attend.
+Arrow of Light ceremony is held at the Pack meeting, and a special Blue and Gold Banquet is held and hosted by the Webelos 2 cub scouts as they cross over to scouting.
+The cake auction is held during the Blue and Gold Banquet.

 June: The Alpine District Twilight Camp is held for one week and the Pack hosts a day out at a Colorado Rockies game.

-July: The Pack participates in the Buffalo Bill Days parade.
+July: Summer Camp! and the Pack participates in the Buffalo Bill Days parade.

 Please check out our new scout information page for more information on meetings, uniforms, and other pertinent information about being a new scout.